Cloud-Computing-Spring-2025/handson-7-spark-structured-api-movie-ratings-analysis-bhanukocherla/README.md

 | Teen        | 10            |      47     | 47.62%      |
 |  Adult      | 24            |    42       | 57.14%      |

+**Findings:**
+1) Teens (10%) binge-watch the most, followed by Adults (24%), and Seniors (17%).

+2) Adults and Teens are the most engaged streaming users, while seniors show relatively lower binge-watching behavior.

+3) Streaming platforms can target Teen and Adult demographics with more binge-worthy content.

 ---

 ### **2. Identify Churn Risk Users**